Smoky Hatch Green Chile Sauce A New Mexican Culinary Treasure

 • Salt to taste coarse sea salt

-• Pepper to taste freshly ground black pepper
+• Pepper to taste ground black pepper

 Instructions